The Main DC-Earth

 These first two seasons were more of comedic short rather than a superhero adventure but they are considered part of the DCAU due to the characters being voiced by many of the same actors and drawn in the same unique style.

 The third season was only different in that it was more like a Batman episode broke up into ten smaller episodes.
 Zatanna did not appear in this season, but the series now featured James Gordon and Renee Montoya.
 In this season, all the men disappear and all the female villains and heroes work together to help solve the mystery of who did it and bring the men back.

-In The New Superman Adventure Harley, Joker, Batman, Alfred Pennyworth, Harvey Bullock and James Gordon appear in a three episode show called World's Finest.
-In the episode Joker makes a deal with Luther to kill Superman for a lot of money.
-Luther agrees but it is not a match made in heaven at the two villains find it hard to work together.
-In perhaps the biggest fight scene of all of Harley's appearances in the DCAU Harley and Luther's sidekick Mercy Graves get into an all out bought that leaves both of them completely wrecked.
-The whole time Luther and Joker negotiate.
+In The New Superman Adventures Harley, Joker, Batman, Alfred Pennyworth, Harvey Bullock and James Gordon appear in a three episode show called World's Finest.
+In the episode Joker makes a deal with Luthor to kill Superman for a lot of money.
+Luthor agrees but it is not a match made in heaven at the two villains find it hard to work together.
+In perhaps the biggest fight scene of all of Harley's appearances in the DCAU Harley and Luthor's sidekick Mercy Graves get into an all out bought that leaves both of them completely wrecked.
+The whole time Luthor and Joker negotiate.

 In the Batman Beyond movie, the future of Harley Quinn is established a bit.
 The movie takes place about fifty years in the future and Harley is revealed to be an old woman who has two twin granddaughters named Delia and Deidre Dennis, also known as the Dee Dee Twins, who are part of the Jokerz gang.
 She obviously doesn't approve of her granddaughters' acts.